gopinathsjsu/team-project-direwolves/Documentation/Journal/Journal.md

     Divya- Done with Wireframe.
 Will checking by end of the day Nikhil- Done with Wireframe.
 Will checking by end of the day Vinay- Done with Wireframe.
-Will checking by end of the day Rugveed- Done with Wireframe.
+Will checking by end of the day Rugved- Done with Wireframe.
 Will checking by end of the day

 ## Tasks Planning to work Next

     Divya-
+    Vinay- Frontend and Backend Base setup, create models, Revise MERN Stack Nikhil-
+    Rugved-

 ## Blocked Tasks